mcguile/thesis/README.md

 #### 16/06/2020 - 23/06/2020
 Known bugs:
 - ~~Beetle was allowed to break hive~~
-- Selection from rack not highlighted - functionality not affected

 Notes:
 - Option to start game with all pieces on the board in random state with seed